8hcraft/Botanica-project/Botanica Project description.md

 *Spending Gotchi channeling on the tree, burns only Channeling, **without** affecting Gotchi **kinship**.*

+**Nurture button** timer **resets** at the same time as Gotchis channeling ability **at 00:00 UTC**.

-After succesful Nurturing action done by Gotchi, your Tree gains **1 "Tree ring"**.
+After successful Nurturing action done by Gotchi, your Tree consumes the water, evaporate the rest from the ground and by breathing, then produce Numbus by it's vapours.
+In the end your tree gains **1 "Tree ring"**.

 B) **"Tree Rings" indicator**

  Tree ring is a number that indicates you tree stage of growth.
- By riching certain limit of Tree Rings
+ By riching certain limit of Tree Rings your tree will hit the cap of it's current growth stage.
+ After reeaching your cap of current stage of growth, your tree need's to caim a new stage of it's growth by aging mechanic that called as **"Jubilee"**.

 C) "Jubilee"